Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Conclusions

-In this paper we have demonstrated that in the N2HDM a prediction of the value of $M_W$ in agreement with the CDF measurement is compatible with a very good description of the collider excesses at $95\gev$, while at the same time being in agreement with the various theoretical and experimental constraints on the model parameters. \hto{Concerning the effective weak mixing angle the parameter space preferred by the new $\MW$ measurement is in good agreement with the $\sweff$ extracted from $A_{\rm LR}^e$ at SLD, but incompatible with the value obtained from $A_{\rm FB}^b$ at LEP.} Furthermore, we have shown that the parameter space region that describes the excesses at $95\gev$ most naturally, featuring a sizable mass splitting between the third CP-even Higgs boson $h_3$ and the approximately mass degenerate pseudoscalar $A$ and charged Higgs bosons $H^\pm$, i.e.~$m_{h_3} < m_A \sim m_{H^\pm}$, automatically gives rise to sizable values of the $T$ parameter and thus an enhancement of $M_W$ compared to the SM prediction.
-It is interesting to note that this is also the mass hierarchy which is favoured by the requirement of realizing a first-order electroweak phase transition (and the related phenomenological aspects) in the N2HDM.
+We have demonstrated that in the N2HDM a prediction of the value of $M_W$ in agreement with the CDF measurement is compatible with a good description of the collider excesses at $95\gev$.
+We have shown that the parameter regions giving rise to those features are in agreement with the various theoretical and experimental constraints on the model parameters.
+In the parameter regions that we have determined the heavy neutral scalars $h_3$ and $A$ are either both lighter or both heavier than the charged states $H^\pm$.
+Furthermore, we have pointed out that the parameter region featuring a sizable mass splitting between the third CP-even Higgs boson $h_3$ and the approximately mass-degenerate CP-odd Higgs boson $A$ and the charged Higgs bosons $H^\pm$, i.e.~$m_{h_3} < m_A \approx m_{H^\pm}$ (with $m_A < m_{H^\pm}$), naturally gives rise to sizable values of the $T$ parameter and thus to an enhancement of $M_W$ compared to the SM prediction.
+It is interesting to note that this is also the mass hierarchy which is favoured by the requirement of realizing a strong first-order electroweak phase transition (which may give rise to an observable gravitational wave signal) in the N2HDM.
+Concerning the effective weak mixing angle, the parameter space preferred by the new $\MW$ measurement from CDF is well compatible with the $\sweff$ value extracted from $A_{\rm LR}$ at SLD, while there is some tension with the value obtained from $A_{\rm FB}^{0,b}$ at LEP.

-However, also different mass hierarchies are compatible with a description of the collider excesses at the level of less than $1 \,\sigma$ and a prediction of $M_W$ in agreement with the CDF measurement.
-In all cases, the heavy neutral scalars $h_3$ and $A$ are both lighter or both heavier than the charged states $H^\pm$. \hto{Particularly, parameter points were found that besides accomodating the three excesses at $\sim 95 \gev$ and the CDF measurement of $M_W$ also leave room for the possibility that additionally a $t \bar t$ excess at about $400\gev$ can be described. }
+Finally, we note that a possible future world average value, taking into account the previous measurements of $M_W$ at LEP, the Tevatron and the LHC in combination with the new CDF result, would be expected to have a somewhat lower central value for $M_W$ than the one reported by CDF and potentially a significantly larger uncertainty reflecting the low level of compatibility between the CDF result and the most precise previous measurements.
+Such a central value of $M_W$ between the current world average and the CDF value would yield a preference for smaller and somewhat less restricted values of the $T$~parameter.
+These smaller values of $T$ would correspond to slightly smaller mass splitting of the heavy BSM Higgs bosons.
+We stress that our qualitative results indicating the compatibility of the description of the collider excesses at $95\gev$ with a sizable upward shift in the prediction for $M_W$ would remain unchanged in such a scenario.